24 Feb Organizational Conflict at Work – Here’s How to Solve It!

 |5.
 Communication Problems: Lack of opportunity to communicate; insufficient skills; perception of conflicts.|

 |6.
 Interdependencies between members: Pooled-Individuals work independently but with common resources/authority, Reciprocal-Highly dependent on team members and interfers in work issues, Sequential-One group is dependent on the other for input, while reverse is not true.|

 Methods to Reduce Organizational Conflict

-If relationships are not at stake, perhaps taking a force stance would be great.
-Use this rarely.
+Firsly: if relationships are not at stake, perhaps taking a force stance would be great.
+However take note: Try to use this rarely.

-Give and take.
-Sometimes it’s better to be the better person, and to avoid any conflicts in the near future, giving in would be the best option.
+Thirdly: Give and take.
+Sometimes it’s better to be the better person, and to avoid any conflicts in the near future.
+In that case, giving in would then be the best option.

-Should the conflict be about a common goal, perhaps an area that we can explore would be the act of compromising.
-This allows for a win-win situation at the end of the day.
+Lastly, should the conflict be about a common goal, perhaps an area that we can explore would be the act of compromising.
+This would thus allow for a win-win situation at the end of the day.